cisagov/con-pca-cicd/controller/README.md

 ## Additional Suggestions

-Here are some additinal software to use along with develpment.
+Here are some additional software to use along with develpment.
 These items are not required for development.

 <!--Please add addational software information here-->